 What is foster care?

 Foster care is the temporary placement of children outside of their own homes.
-It occurs because of misbehavior, abuse, neglect or other family problems.
+It occurs because of behavioral challenges, abuse, neglect, or other family problems.
 When a juvenile court judge determines that a child cannot return to his or her home, one of the referral agencies in the State of Maryland charged with the responsibility of assuring a child’s welfare then requests a suitable foster home placement for that child.
 The law requires that the court use the “least restrictive placement” possible.
 First relatives are investigated, then traditional foster care and then treatment foster care.
 The goal of most foster placements is to resolve problems and to return the child to his or her home.

 What is treatment foster care?